hpc-dr/day1hpc.github.io/content/english/blog/setting-up-budgets-on-aws/index.md

 We’ll iterate on this a couple more times to illustrate some helpful patterns you can implement.
 * * *

-## Access the AWS Billing Dashboard
+## Access the AWS Billing Dashboard {#billing-dashboard}

 Before we dive into budgets and notifications, let’s get oriented to the AWS Billing Dashboard.
-If you are familiar with it, feel free to [skip ahead](https://quip-amazon.com/nxhwA8G3waCY/Setting-Up-Budgets-and-Billing-Alerts-on-AWS#temp:C:TYZ419ca03505d94606bb8ffa55e).
+If you are familiar with it, feel free to [skip ahead](#sns-slack).

 Start by logging onto the [AWS Console](https://console.aws.amazon.com/).